futuregrid/deprecated-teefaa/doc/source/index.rst

    license

-FutureGrid Teefaa is a set of scripts for Bare-metal Provisioning which consists of Snapshot, Cloudimg, Bootstrap and Torque Plugin.
+FutureGrid Teefaa is a set of scripts for Baremetal Provisioning.
+Which is designed as simple, flexible, programable, collaboratable so that we can build, test and appreciate new Open Source Technologies.

-* Snapshot - Makes a snapshot of an OS and compresses it.
-* Cloudimg - Makes a cloud image from a snapshot.
-* Bootstrap - Installs a system on Bare-metal/VM from a snapshot, a running system or a running instance.
-* Torque Plugin - Provides cluster users to provision OS images on compute nodes.
+Teefaa Requires(/Thanks to):

+* Python, version 2.7
+* Python Modules
+  * Fabric, version 1.6
+  * Cuisine, version 0.6
+  * PyYAML, version 3.10
+* Bittorrent Sync (for high-speed multiple baremetal provisioning)
+* Torque Resource Manager (for scheduing baremetal provisioning)

-The goal of FG Teefaa is to provide the scripts and methods to easily provision multiple Operation Systems at user's local enviromnent(Desktop, Laptop, VMs), at Cloud as instances and at Bare-metal Cluster as bare-metal hosts.
+The goal of FG Teefaa is to provide the scripts and methods to easily provision multiple Operation Systems on Baremetal hosts on multiple sites.

-The picture of FG Teefaa is like this.
-Users can start system development on a Desktop/Laptop/VM and make a snapshot for backup, then make cloud image for running the image on multiple instances, and then run it on bare-metal nodes.

 Support
 =======

 If you run into problems when using the framework, please use our help form at `https://portal.futuregrid.org/help <https://portal.futuregrid.org/help>`_.

 Indices and tables
 ==================